esl/MongooseIM/doc/modules/mod_private.md

 * **iqdisc**
 * **backend** (atom, default: `mnesia`) - Storage backend.
 Currently `mnesia`, `odbc`, `riak` and `mysql` are supported . `mysql` uses MySQL-specific queries so in some cases it is more efficient than generic `odbc`.

+**CAUTION:**  Riak backend doesn't support transactions(rollbacks), so please avoid inserting more than one value in one set request, otherwise you may end up with partially save data, backend returns first error.

 ### Example Configuration
 ```
 {mod_private, []}